-Central European University joins partners Bocconi University (Italy), the European University Institute (European Intergovernmental Organization), the Hertie School of Governance (Germany), the National University of Political Studies and Public Administration (Romania), Sciences Po (France, lead institution for the project) and the Stockholm School of Economics (Sweden), as CIVICA, the European University of Social Sciences.
+Central European University joins partners Bocconi University (Italy), the European University Institute (European Intergovernmental Organization), the Hertie School (Germany), the National University of Political Studies and Public Administration (Romania), Sciences Po (France, lead institution for the project) and the Stockholm School of Economics (Sweden), as CIVICA, the European University of Social Sciences.

 Uniting leading European higher education institutions in the social sciences, the humanities, business management and public policy, CIVICA will connect 38,000 students coming from across Europe and from all over the world to a community of 7,000 faculty members and some 3,000 administrative staff.
 CIVICA will form a broad European inter-university campus that links teaching and learning, research and innovation, and society at large across cultural, linguistic and national borders.
 CIVICA will also be joined by the London School of Economics and Political Science as an associated partner.

 Commenting on the consortium’s success, Michael Ignatieff, President and Rector of Central European University, said:

 “CEU believes passionately that knowledge is borderless.
 The important connections that we build and maintain with our CIVICA partners will ensure—through European-wide teaching, learning and research—that knowledge will continue to transcend borders, wherever they may lie.”

 "CIVICA is a daring new initiative.
 It aspires to become the European University of Social Sciences.
 Just as society is seeking new solutions to European and global social, economic and political challenges from climate change, ageing populations, slowing economies, so must our universities step up to provide innovative solutions to those challenges.
 Crucially however, we must also invest in equipping our young people with the skills they will need to successfully negotiate the future workplace."

 Zsuzsa Gabor, Director of Academic Cooperation and Research, added: